Theragun mini review: a portable massage gun that's powerful enough to ease up a stiff neck but not help athlete's recovery effectively.

 - Theragun PRO: professional-grade model with a rotating arm and 300-minute battery life

-If you choose the Prime, you are paying £100 extra for the triangular-shaped handle (great for working the back) and the app connection but you are losing out on battery life (120 minutes) and portability.
-The Elite is the model I'd recommend for athletes and especially for cyclists and runners to work the calves and quads after workouts.
+If you choose the Prime, you pay £100 extra for the triangular-shaped handle (great for working the back) and the app connection, but that has a slightly shorter battery life and is less portability.
+The Elite is the model I'd recommend for athletes, especially cyclists and runners, to work the calves and quads after workouts.
 The PRO is best for – err – pros.

 Theragun mini review: who is it recommended for?